kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/README.md

 ...

 ```
-He would not like to repeat invoking Custom Keyword which puts highlight on HTML element on the page.
+Probablly he would not like invoking Custom Keyword which puts highlight on HTML element on the page for each indivisual HTML elements.
+It's boring, cumbersome, untidy.

-He want all the HTML element targeted by `WebUI.click()`, `WebUI.setText()` and `WebUI.setEncryptedText()` to be highlighted automatically.
+Possiblly he would want all of the HTML element targeted by `WebUI.click()`, `WebUI.setText()` and `WebUI.setEncryptedText()` are highlighted automatically, silently.

 ## Solution